Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-We have mentioned before that the proof of the analogous version of \Propref{prop:ModSIVP} for the \textit{fully truncated system} fails.
-Let us quickly point out where this happens.
-We obtain the corresponding evolution equations by replacing the definitions of the function operators in \Eqref{eq:modeqs1} as follows

-When we follow precisely the same steps of the proof for these different equations it becomes obvious that this leads to much more stringent inequalities on the exponents which can only be solved under restrictive conditions on the data.

 \paragraph{Step 3.
-The original mixed second-first order system of evolution equations} Steps~1 and 2 together yield solutions of the first-order evolution system \Eqref{eq:EinsteinEuleroperatorred} and thereby of \Eqref{eq:EinsteinEuleroperator}.
-Recall that \Eqref{eq:EinsteinEuleroperator} was derived from the original Einstein-Euler evolution equations (\Eqref{eq:wgEinstEqs} with \Eqsref{eq:asympwavegauge} and \eqref{eq:choiceconstraintmultiples} and \Eqref{eq:AAA1} with \eqref{momentum3}), which is a mixed second-first order system, by introducing the first-order variables \Eqsref{eq:firstordervariablesG1} -- \eqref{eq:firstordervariablesLast}.
-In \cite{Ames:2015uy} we have discussed in detail under which conditions solutions of the first-order system give rise to solutions of the original system (the Euler equations are not discussed in \cite{Ames:2015uy}); the same arguments apply here.
-Firstly, it follows that under the hypotheses of \Propref{prop:SIVPtruncated} and \Propref{prop:ModSIVP}, in particular, if $\alpha$ is sufficiently negative, we have the identities
+The original mixed second-first order system of evolution equations} Steps~1 and 2 together yield solutions of the first-order evolution system \Eqref{eq:EinsteinEuleroperatorred} and thereby of \eqref{eq:EinsteinEuleroperator}.
+Recall that \Eqref{eq:EinsteinEuleroperator} was derived from the original Einstein-Euler evolution equations (\Eqsref{eq:wgEinstEqs}, \eqref{eq:asympwavegauge}, \eqref{eq:choiceconstraintmultiples}, \eqref{eq:AAA1} and \eqref{momentum3}), which is a mixed second-first order system, by introducing the first-order variables \Eqsref{eq:firstordervariablesG1}--\eqref{eq:firstordervariablesLast}.
+In \cite{Ames:2016uy} we have discussed in detail under which conditions solutions of the first-order system give rise to solutions of the original system (the Euler equations are not discussed in \cite{Ames:2016uy}); the same arguments apply here.
+Under the hypotheses of Propositions~\ref{prop:SIVPtruncated} and \ref{prop:ModSIVP}, in particular, if $\alpha$ is sufficiently negative, we can show that the unknown variables are not independent:

 for all $i=1,\ldots,6$.
 Given this, one can show that

 is a solution to the original mixed second-first order system.